-Another possibility of reverse engineering the key is demonstrated in the case of the Linux.Encoder.
-Aransomware where a timestamp on the system was used to create keys for encryption resulting in easy decryption provided that the timestamp is still accessible.
+Another possibility of reverse engineering the key is demonstrated in the case of Linux.
+Encoder, a type of ransomware where a timestamp on the system was used to create keys for encryption resulting in easy decryption provided that the timestamp is still accessible.